 If you’re looking for a bit of luxury as you explore all the things to do on the North Shore of Oahu, then splurging at the Turtle Bay Resort is right up your alley.
 Located in Kahuku, Turtle Bay will leave you with an unforgettable experience.

 Here you will enjoy miles and miles of unspoiled and secluded shoreline.
-With over 5 miles of shoreline and beaches, there are 12 miles of maintained trails that you can explore, take it slow and embrace with your loved one.
+With over 5 miles of shoreline and beaches, there are 12 miles of maintained trails that you can explore, take it slow and enjoy time with your loved one.

 Spend your days surfing on the legendary waves that line Oahu’s North Shore or escape to the beautiful pools to soak up the natural wonders around you.
 With a luxurious spa, beautiful grounds and ample activities within arms distance, the Turtle Bay resort is a top Hawaii honeymoon resort and worth the splurge.